italia/daf-docs/overview/index.rst

 * data applications to improve public services and internal processes;
 * innovative non-critical services for citizens and businesses.

-The DAF also promotes the standardization open data dataset providing functionalities to map custom data schemas to standard data schemas.

 Other users of the DAF are:

 * data journalists looking for information to support their journalistic theses;